Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 This reports a JSON-style response by specifying the desired type using the 'S' parameter.
-The following response types are supported:
+The following response types are supported in RRF 3.5 and earlier.
+Only types 0 and 1 are supported in RRF 3.6.0 and later.

 * Type 0 is a short-form response, similar to the response used by older versions of the web interface.
 * Type 1 is like type 0 except that static values are also included.